apnelson1/Matroid/README.md

 * Construction of matroids in terms of independence axioms : Mathlib/Data/Matroid/IndepAxioms
 * Matroid duality : Mathlib/Data/Matroid/Dual
 * Restricting a matroid to a set, and the restriction order : Mathlib/Data/Matroid/Restrict
+* Matroids with at most one base : Mathlib/Data/Matroid/Constructions

 Topics in this repo are listed below.

-* Free and co-free matroids : Matroid/Constructions/Basic
 * Isomorphism : Matroid/Equiv
 * Maps and comaps between matroids : Matroid/Map
 * Direct sums : Matroid/Constructions/DirectSum